sohailmahmud/sohailmahmud/README.md

 ### Hi there👋, I am Sohail Mahmud!

-A Full Stack Developer with 4+ years of industry experience.
+A Full-Stack Software Engineer with 4+ years of industry experience.
 Specialized in JavaScript technologies and AWS.
-Professional experience with building large-scale infrastructure applications.
-I launched 4 successful infrastructure applications which in total reached 3M+ users and generated $300k+ in revenue.
+Professional experience with building large-scale infrastructure applications across domains.

+I launched 4 successful applications which in total reached 3M+ users and generated $300k+ in revenue.
 I built everything from the front-end to the back-end and everything in between.

-Currently, building the digital ecosystem at Cimbuk.
-I previously worked on building cross-platform app at Extreme Solutions, worked on building core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, and in my own time I work on opensource at NodeJS, Laravel and Flutter.
+Currently, I enjoy the work I'm doing for ProHealth.
+However, any positions opening, and I'm interested to learn more.
+Prefer to work on user-facing stuff.
+My strengths are mostly in backend, but I can do HAML/SASS, Flutter, JS(next.js, jquery, d3.js, anime.js, three.js, chart.js, etc).
+I'd like to work in a mission-driven company that enables people, especially if it is healthcare, finance, or online education.

 #### ⚡ Technical Skills: